desmac96/task-manager-p3/README.md

     <li>Tested marking tasks as completed.</li>
     <li>Tested name validation to ensure only alphabetic characters are accepted.</li>
 </ul>

-<h3>Automated Testing</h3>
-<p>Automated testing was performed using the unittest module in Python.
-Test cases were created to ensure the functionality of adding, removing, and completing tasks.</p>

 <h3>Code Linting</h3>
 <p>The project was linted using the Code Institute Python Linter, and no errors were found.</p>